iPads in the 1:1 Student-Issued Program (all grades)

 Student Possession and Responsibility

-In grades 3-5, it is anticipated that the devices will be sent home each day with the student and it is the expectation that the student brings it to school each day, fully charged for optimal classroom learning experience.
+In grades 3-5, it is anticipated that the devices will be sent home each day with the student and it is the expectation that the student brings it to school each day for an optimal classroom learning experience.

 Some parents may wish to opt-out of this and may directly ask their child’s classroom teacher to oversee and ensure that your child surrenders the device at the end of the school day for safe-keeping at Nottingham.
-In these cases, the iPad will be charged at school overnight and the student will take possession of the device each school day from their classroom teacher.
+In these cases, the student will take possession of the device each school day from their classroom teacher.

 To learn about how Internet Content is filtered by the APS Department of Information Services, as required by Federal Law, please visit http://discovery.apsva.us/blocking.
 Additionally, through Global Protect, a virtual VPN service, the APS iPad devices are continually filtering content and material regardless of which wireless network the device is connected.